 (you can also ask live questions via YouTube live chat on the day but to ensure you get your question answered, the forum is the best way)

 Bookmark the Webinar here: https://youtu.be/djEHrXFq9UA

 The course started life as a 12-hour optional course for third-year Bachelor’s students in Aerospace Engineering and has been broadened to make it suitable for all students that have some basic knowledge of signal theory and signal processing.

-Our Authors at Sapienza will be providing a series of videos to illustrate the Lab exercises, which will become available here by early December 2020: https://www.youtube.com/channel/UCsGfvgkoolsGJw-bnoA7MGg/
+Our Authors at Sapienza have provided a series of videos to illustrate the Lab exercises, which are now available here: https://www.youtube.com/channel/UCsGfvgkoolsGJw-bnoA7MGg/

 We have set-up a dedicated Forum for users of these materials, it can be found here: https://uni.sdrplay.com/forum/